Real-time data insight and foresight with analytics: a case study for a large cellular network provider

 With a growing amount of internet traffic passing through the client’s mobile network, there was an opportunity gap they had no intention of missing.

-Someone had to implement a robust analytics system––not just to store massive data but leverage it for timely decision-making.
+Someone had to implement a robust analytics system — not just to store massive data but leverage it for timely decision-making.

 They hired Admixer.

-Below we elaborate on the major factors contributing to the project’s complexity:
+major factors contributing to the project’s complexity

 Laying the Groundwork for the Data Puzzle

 Creating such a complex analytics system is no easy task.
-Before getting started with this big
+Before getting started with this big huge project, you need an architectural framework for applying the big data analytics system in the mobile carrier’s business.

-Because it’s not just big data––it’s GIGANTIC data.
+Because it’s not just big data - it’s GIGANTIC data.

 Even if the solution for the data collection is found, storing such an enormous amount of data is not even a hard task, it’s almost ridiculous.
 And let alone storing this data, how do you analyze it?
 And in real-time?